connor4312/cockatiel/readme.md

 > Tip: exponential backoffs and [circuit breakers](#policycircuitbreakeropenafter-breaker) are great friends!

 The crowd favorite.
+By default, it uses a decorrelated jitter algorithm, which is a good default for most applications.
 Takes in an options object, which can have any of these properties:

 ```ts
 export interface IExponentialBackoffOptions<S> {